thelbane/Apple-II-Programs/README.md

 A collection of short programs for the Apple II

 ## Usage
-Install your favorite Apple II emulator or better yet, use a real Apple II,
+Install your favorite Apple II emulator or better yet, use a real Apple II.